12jr/chinese-character-worksheets/README.md

 Please refer to the [wiki](https://github.com/12jr/chinese-character-worksheets/wiki).

 ### Used libraries, APIs, fonts etc.
-*   The [Wikimedia Commons Stroke Order Project](https://commons.wikimedia.org/wiki/Commons:Stroke_Order_Project) as the source of the stroke order pictures,
+*   [https://github.com/chanind/hanzi-writer](Hanzi Writer) as a source of the stroke orders and a library to turn them into vector graphics.
-    the [Wikimedia Commons API](https://www.mediawiki.org/wiki/API:Main_page) to get those pictures, and
-    [cors.io](https://cors.io/) to be able to get those pictures with JavaScript.
-*   [Glosbe API](https://glosbe.com/a-api) to create Pīnyīn from the characters.
+*   [Glosbe API](https://glosbe.com/a-api) to create Pīnyīn from the characters, and
+    [cors.io](https://cors.io/) to do that with JavaScript.
 *   [jsPDF](https://parall.ax/products/jspdf) to create the PDFs dynamically.
 *   [normalize.css](https://necolas.github.io/normalize.css/) for the looks.
 *   [jQuery](https://jquery.com/) for coding.